 The Ontario Energy Board (OEB) sets the rates for the ULO.
 Similar to the TOU plan, the ULO plan is grouped into different pricing periods.
 Prices depend on when you use electricity.

-Here is the pricing structure as of November 1, 2024 to October 31, 2025:
+Here is the pricing structure from November 1, 2024, to October 31, 2025:

 ULO Price Periods | Time (all year) | Prices (¢/kWh) |